mattneub/iSubMusicStreamer/README.md

 * Fixed Jukebox button bug.
 * More Swift translation, heavily rejiggering the Playlists interface.
 Increased the minimum requirement to iOS 15.
 * More translation (playlist songs).
+* More translation (albums).
+* Use standard search interface in Albums.